storacha/w3filecoin-infra/docs/architecture.md

 | deal       | FIFO     | 10    | 5 m    | TBD |

 Other relevant notes:
-- with current approach, we have an append only log where writes into the Database only happen when we have a deal in the very end, also resulting in a super small amount of operations on the DB
+- with this approach we have an append only log where writes into the Database only happen when we have a deal in the very end.
+Moreover, it results in a quite small number of operations on the DB
 - while `w3up` CAR files can be limited to `4 GiB` to have a better utilization of Fil sector space, same does not currently happen with `pickup` (and perhaps other systems in the future).
-Designing assuming maximum will be that value is not a good way to go.
+Designing assuming an upper limit is not a good way to go in this system.
-- current design enables us to quite easily support bigger deals.
+- current design enables us to quite easily support bigger deals in the future.
-- if an aggregate fails to land into a Storage Provider, the problematic piece(s) can be removed and a ferry created without that piece.
-This way, it can already be added to the `ferry queue`
+- if an aggregate fails to land into a Storage Provider, the problematic piece(s) can be removed and a batch can be created created without that piece.
+This way, it can already be added to the `batch queue`

 Challenges/compromises:
 - where to hook alerts when things are getting delayed? we can hook alerts when requests to spade are failing, but will that be enough?